cmccall97/ai-case-study/README mark one million.md

 # What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

+DeepMind conveniently uses an AGI matrix, proposing six main variables to measure.
+They are focusing on capabilities, generality, performance, cognitive tasks, and real-world value.

 # How is your company performing relative to competitors in the same field?

+DeepMind is lagging behind OpenAI in the NLM field, with Googles equivalent "Bard" receving very lukewarm reception, and developers stating that it was "not ready" after it's initial unveiling.
+As stated previously, DeepMind is excelling in the biotech field, and is leading the industry in some niches.

 ## Recommendations

 # If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+I would give the not creative suggestion of continuing work on their Google Gemini program, to have a trademark interface for the general consumer base to interact with.
+Part of what makes ChatGPT so popular is the ease of access for the casual user, thus expanding its influence.

-* Why do you think that offering this product or service would benefit the company?
+# Why do you think that offering this product or service would benefit the company?

+While biotech/sports etc are meaningful advancements, I think expanding DeepMinds influence will benefit the company.
+ChatGPT is gaining name brand recognition of the service it provides, much like band-aids for bandages and Kleenex for tissues.
+Google wants that market presence with Bard.

-* What technologies would this additional product or service utilize?
+# What technologies would this additional product or service utilize?

+Google Gemini uses Natural Language Processing and machine learning.

-* Why are these technologies appropriate for your solution?
+# Why are these technologies appropriate for your solution?

+ It's most recent models use transformer architecture, similar to GPT-4o.
+It also utilizes pretraining and fine-tuning, and was trained with images, audio, and videos in tandem with text training.

 Sources -
 https://pitchbook.com/profiles/company/60887-17#funding